-1 the reporter's written waiver of the deposit in lieu of all or a portion of 2 the deposit under rule $8.130(b)(3)(A)$.
+1 the reporter's written waiver of the deposit in lieu of all or a portion of 2 the deposit under rule 8.130(b)(3)(A).
 3 4 (B) If the respondent timely deposits the certified transcript as required under (i), 5 the appellant's motion to use a settled statement will be dismissed.
-If the 6 respondent timely files the notice and makes the deposit or files the waiver as 7 8 provided under (ii), the appellant's motion to use a settled statement will be 9 dismissed and the clerk must promptly send the reporter notice of the designation and of the deposit, waiver, or both and notice to prepare the 10 transcript, as provided under rule 8.130(d).
-11 transcript, as provided under rule 8.130(d).
-12 (b) (c :) Time e to file ; contents of proposed statement 13 14 (1) Within 30 days after the superior court clerk sends, or a party serves, an order 15 granting a motion to use If the respondent does not file a notice under (b)(4)(A) 16 electing to provide a reporter's transcript in lieu of proceeding with a settled 17 statement, the appellant must serve and file a proposed statement in superior court 18 within 30 days after filing its notice under (b)(1) or within 30 days after the superior 19 court clerk sends, or a party serves, an order granting a motion under (b)(2) a 20 condensed narrative of the oral proceedings that the appellant believes necessary for 21 the appeal.
+If the 6 respondent timely files the notice and makes the deposit or files the waiver as 7 provided under (ii), the appellant's motion to use a settled statement will be 8 dismissed and the clerk must promptly send the reporter notice of the 9 designation and of the deposit, waiver, or both and notice to prepare the 10 transcript, as provided under rule 8.130(d).
+11 12 (b) (c :) Time e to file; contents of proposed statement 13 (4) 14 (1) Within 30 days after the superior court clerk sends, or a party serves, an order 15 granting a motion to use If the respondent does not file a notice under (b)(4)(A) 16 electing to provide a reporter's transcript in lieu of proceeding with a settled 17 statement, the appellant must serve and file a proposed statement in superior court 18 within 30 days after filing its notice under (b)(1) or within 30 days after the superior 19 court clerk sends, or a party serves, an order granting a motion under (b)(2) a 20 condensed narrative of the oral proceedings that the appellant believes necessary for 21 the appeal.
 Subject to the court's approval in settling the statement, the appellant 22 may present some or all of the evidence by question and answer.
-23 (2) 24 (2) Appellants who are not represented by an attorney must file their proposed statement 25 on Proposed Statement on Appeal (Unlimited Civil Case) (form APP-014).
-For good 26 27 cause, the court may permit the filing of a statement that is not on form APP-014.
-28 (d) Cont ents of proposed statement 29 (u) Con ents of proposed statement 30 The 1 proposed statement must eontain: 31 32 (2) (1 Contain a statement of the points the appellant is raising on appeal.
-If the condensed 33 \ narrative under (2) covers only a portion of the oral proceedings, describes less than 34 all the testimony, the appellant must state the points to be raised on appeal; the 35 appeal is then limited to those the points identified in the statement unless the 36 reviewing court determines that the record permits the full consideration of another 37 point or, on motion, the reviewing court permits otherwise.
-38 39 (2) A summary of the trial court's rulings and judgment.
-40 (3) 41 (2) Contain a condensed narrative of the oral proceedings that the appellant specified 42 under (b)(3).
-43
+23 (2) 24 (2) Appellants who are not represented by an attorney must are encouraged to file their 25 proposed statement on Proposed Statement on Appeal (Unlimited Civil Case) (form 26 APP-014).
+For good cause, the court may permit the filing of a statement that is not 27 on The court may order an appellant to use form APP-014.
+28 (I) • 29 (d) Cont ents of proposed statement 30 Т1 31 32 me j proposed statement must contain : 33 (2)(1 Contain a statement of the points the appellant is raising on appeal.
+If the condensed 34 (2) (1 narrative under (2) covers only a portion of the oral proceedings , describes less than 35 all the testimony, the appellant must state the points to be raised on appeal; the 36 appeal is then limited to those the points identified in the statement unless the 37 reviewing court determines that the record permits the full consideration of another 38 point or, on motion, the reviewing court permits otherwise.
+39 point or, on motion, the reviewing court permits otherwise.
+40 (2) A summary of the trial court's rulings and judgment.
+41 (4) A Summary of the trial court's furnige and judgment.
+42 (2) Contain a condensed narrative of the oral proceedings that the appellant specified 43 (4) under (b)(3).
+TJ under (0)(5).